Zwezayar/Coffee_Machine-Python/README.md

-# First Project when learning with JetBrains
+# First Project Of Python Language
-  PyCharm Commmunity Edition and Hyperskill program of Jetbrains Academy
+  PyCharm Commmunity Edition and Hyperskill application from Jetbrains Academy